Physical-Cognition-Lab/The-Effects-of-Rewards-on-Trial-and-Error-Learning-in-School-Aged-Children/Data/README.md

 There are separate csv files for the two versions of the experiment.

 The experiment started with a questionnaire and then the completion of the games.
 There are different csv files for the questionnaires and the games.

+The Database folder contains .sav files.
+These are the pre-processed and reshaped data used in the final analysis.